Code-Institute-Solutions/WalkthroughProject01/README.md

 ## How to use this repo

-1. Fork this repo and copy the https URL of your forked Walkthrough01 repo
+1. Fork this repo

-1. Log into the cloud IDE with your GitHub account.

-1. On your Dashboard, click on the New Workspace button
+1. In your forked Walkthrough01 repo click on the green Code button.

-1. Paste in the URL you copied from GitHub earlier

-1. Click Create
+1. Then, from the Codespaces tab, click Create codespace on main.

 1. Wait for the workspace to open.
 This can take a few minutes.